raedrizk/ansible-security-workshop/README.md

 # Section 3: DETECT

 With the security team's requirements met, we can now forget about the application and the database right?
 Absolutely not!
-While security incidents do originate from initial misconfiguration, they also can be due to the configuration *changing* over time,  whether due to unintentional changes or purposful malicious intent.
+While security incidents do originate from initial misconfiguration, they also can be due to the configuration *changing* over time,  whether due to unintentional changes or purposeful malicious intent.
 So how do you make sure that your configurations match your policies?

 **Good news!
 Ansible can still help in multiple ways.**

-One of the ways relies on the idempotency of Ansible Playbooks (if idempotent modules are used), and works by running your configuartion Job templates from Automation Controller in `check` mode (which reports changes by tasks that will infact make a change to the system state without making the change) on a schedule, and configuring Automation Controller to an external log aggregator.
+One of the ways relies on the idempotency of Ansible Playbooks (if idempotent modules are used), and works by running your configuration Job templates from Automation Controller in `check` mode (which reports changes by tasks that will infact make a change to the system state without making the change) on a schedule, and configuring Automation Controller to an external log aggregator.
 Using the indexed job logs, reports could then be created that displays the information on systems that will have changes applied to them, indicating their drift.

 Another way is relying on Jinja2 templates to generate a custom report that can be emailed, stored in a certain location, deployed as a webpage or many other ways to show the state of the systems with respect to our required configurations.
 This is the approach we will explore in this workshop.